MicroPhase/fpga-docs/source/DEV_BOARD/MIZAR-Z7/MIZAR-Z7_Reference_Manual.md

 ### ○Boot Config

-​	The Mizar-Z7 startup settings include JTAG, QSPI and SD modes, which are controlled by the MODE input signal from the J1.
-The user has the option to change mode through the jumper cap.
-The startup mode is configured as shown in the figure below.
+​	The Mizar-Z7 provides three boot modes: SD card boot, QSPI boot, and JTAG boot.
+Users can change the boot mode by toggling the SW4 dip switch to change the voltage of the mode pin.

 ![](./MIZAR-Z7_Reference_Manual.assets/BOOTMODE.png)